Osimhen And Kvaratskhelia Fire Napoli Past Cagliari And Into Top Four - UrduPoint

 Pavoletti, who shot Cagliari out of the relegation zone last weekend, bundled in his fourth goal of the campaign three minutes later.

-That was Kvaratskhelia's second goal in nearly two months and gave Napoli their second straight home win after beating Braga midweek to reach the Champions League knockouts.
+That was Kvaratskhelia's first home goal since late September and gave Napoli their second straight win in Naples after beating Braga midweek to reach the Champions League knockouts.